 Restoring your home is not an easy task.
-Ensuring proper home restoration even more challenging, hence good workers, and superior building materials would need to be used so as to ensure that your home does not return to an even worse state than it was in before.
+Ensuring proper home restoration is even more challenging, hence good workers, and superior building materials would need to be used so as to ensure that your home does not return to an even worse state than it was before.

 Annually, millions of dollars go into home construction and restoration.
-With this increasing needs for home restoration, due to damages from fire outbreaks, flooding.
+With this increasing need for home restoration, due to damages from fire outbreaks, and flooding.
 Storms, water, and so on.
 Building constructors are always on the lookout for durable materials that can produce the specific desired effect but at a low cost.
 Fibre cement is all these and more, hence, birthing the idea of the increased use of fiber cement in the home.
 The demand for fiber cement has been steadily climbing over the years and is expected to rise by 5 percent each year.
 The reason for this is not far-reaching.
 Homeowners are now more open to educating themselves on building strategies and even immersed in the construction process itself.
 The free information nature of the internet has made acquiring the necessary knowledge easier.

 Fibre cement is a composite building material that is made up of sand, cement, and cellulose fibers.
 It was first developed as an asbestos-free cement-based construction used in roofing and façade of a building because of its strength and durability.
 They have found a wide range of uses in various sectors such as home construction, agriculture, and so on.

 - Durability- it has been known to stand strong for years while maintaining the aesthetic quality that the particular home possesses.
-It can withstand harsh weather like direct sunlight, heavy rainfalls, while the likes of wood can crack and fade.
+It can withstand harsh weather like direct sunlight, and heavy rainfalls, while the likes of wood can crack and fade.
 It also requires way less maintenance than other regular materials and still looks good for as long as possible.

-- Versatility- It has the flexibility to adapt to most kinds of building materials such as brick, wood, stone.
+- Versatility- It has the flexibility to adapt to most kinds of building materials such as brick, wood, and stone.

 - Excellent thermal and noise insulation properties.

 - Environment-Friendly- Contains low toxicity and low volatile organic compounds, unlike asbestos which is toxic to the health.
-Fibre cement also produces less dust and is made from natural materials, a blend of cellulose fibers from trees, cement, sand, water.
+Fibre cement also produces less dust and is made from natural materials, a blend of cellulose fibers from trees, cement, sand, and water.
 They also contribute to creating a better working environment.

 - Low cost- compared with other building materials and the limited purpose they serve, fiber cement is less expensive.